godotengine/godot-docs/classes/class_projectsettings.rst

 - :ref:`bool<class_bool>` **display/window/size/fullscreen**

-Set the window to full screen when it starts.
+Sets the window to full screen when it starts.

 .. _class_ProjectSettings_property_display/window/size/height:

 - :ref:`int<class_int>` **display/window/size/height**

-Set the main window height.
+Sets the main window height.
 On desktop, this is the default window size.
 Stretch mode settings use this also as a reference when enabled.

 .. _class_ProjectSettings_property_display/window/size/resizable: